 - Identify and review the business risks of the Company and ensure that systems are in place to monitor and manage such risks.

 - Ensure that the risks are appropriate, thoroughly understood and studied and are in line with achieving the corporate objectives.

 - Review annually the Company’s Corporate Disclosure Policy and ensure that it is being followed.

-- Approve the hiring of senior officers.
+- Approve the hiring of executive officers.

 - Establish and review annually, job descriptions for executive officers.

-- Monitor and measure senior officers’ performances.
+- Monitor and measure executive officers’ performances.